TraianAlex/minimvc/README.md

 Cloning or download from this repository or:

+mkdir install-dir

+cd install-dir

-1. composer require minimvc/minimvc
+composer require minimvc/minimvc dev-master

-2. Rename de vendor folder
+cd ..

-3. Grab everything from vendor/minimvc/minimvc folder and put direct in your root folder and delete the rest.
+mv install-dir/vendor/minimvc/minimvc .
+(Copy vendor/minimvc/minimvc folder and put in your server root.
+Rename it)

+rm -rf install-dir (Delete install-dir)

+cd minimvc

-4. composer update
+composer update

-5. Write a .env file like .env.example and put your mysql database credentials
+cp .env.example .env (Write a .env file like .env.example and put your mysql database credentials if you use mysql).

+chmod -R 777 cache

+chmod -R 777 cache_url

-6. Modify the line RewriteBase /sitedir/public from public/.htaccess with your sitedir for local development if you are using xampp, wampp.
+Modify line RewriteBase /sitedir/public/ in public/.htaccess put your sitedir for local development if you are using xampp, wampp.
+Ex. for localhost/minimvc in .htaccess RewriteBase /minimvc/public/

 Check the router.php, controllers and models for examples.